Friends, food and festivities. What more could you want?

 Feast Mode – Our Friendsgiving Favorites

-1. New Holiday Turkey Pie Recently featured in Delish, our new (and exclusive!)
-Holiday Turkey Pie contains all the traditional Thanksgiving foods in one, so you’ll have more time with friends and less time in the kitchen.
+1. Holiday Turkey Pie Featured in Delish, our exclusive Holiday Turkey Pie contains all the traditional Thanksgiving foods in one, so you’ll have more time with friends and less time in the kitchen.
 We’ve combined layers of turkey, stuffing, mashed potatoes, gravy and cranberries into a flaky crust for a mouthful of Thanksgiving in every bite.
-This savory standout can be found in our deli starting on November 6.

 2. Take & Bake Brie A guest favorite and hands-down best-seller for the holidays, our Take & Bake Brie is the supreme, easy entertaining appetizer to kick things off for Friendsgiving.
 Prepared in store and wrapped in a buttery puff pastry, this creamy imported brie serves 4-6 people and is topped with a combination of fruit preserves and almonds or walnuts and is available in flavors including Apricot Almond, Strawberry Walnut or Raspberry Almond.

-3. NEW Cream Pies Friendsgiving dessert is as sweet as cream pie with our new decadent, made-from-scratch cream pies.
+3. Cream Pies Friendsgiving dessert is as sweet as cream pie with our decadent, made-from-scratch cream pies.
 Available flavors include Pumpkin Praline, Bananas Foster, Chocolate Silk Peanut Butter and French Chocolate Silk (which is the actually the third most popular Thanksgiving pie flavor).
 These 9” cream pies are decorated by hand and topped with real whipped cream.
-You can share the love when you buy our Cream Pies in November – The Fresh Market will donate $1.00 from every cream pie sold to our national charitable partner, Feeding America, until November 30th.
-Sweet!

 The Fresh Market Friendsgiving Menu